kartikbh56/Bankist-App/README.md

 ## Usage
 - visit [Bankist App](https://kartikbh56.github.io/Bankist-App/)
-- Use these userNames and passwords to login and perform operations.
+- Use these usernames and passwords to login and perform operations.

 | Username | Password |
 |----------|----------|